 President Anwar Sadat of Egypt prayed at Hussein's Mosque in Cairo ion Sunday, the first day of the important Moslem feast of Al Adha.

-President Anwar Sadat of Egypt prayed at Hussein's Mosque in Cairo ion Sunday, the first day of the important Moslem feast of Al Adha.
+Background: President Anwar Sadat of Egypt prayed at Hussein's Mosque in Cairo ion Sunday, the first day of the important Moslem feast of Al Adha.
 Moslems throughout the world celebrated the feast with calls for holy war to liberate the territories occupied by Israel.

 The heads of Moslem states announced they would not receive the traditional congratulatory visitors because of the present situation in the Arab world.
 In Cairo, President Sadat was joined by Egyptian Government ministers in prayers at the Mosque before visiting the tomb of the late President Gamal Abdel Nasser.